kjolley/BIGSdb_documentation/data_export.rst

 .. image:: /images/data_export/isolate_export2.png

-Select the isolate fields and schemes to include.
+Select the isolate ids (if they have not been pre-selected from your query), isolate fields and schemes to include.

 .. image:: /images/data_export/isolate_export3.png